Skip to content

 Corpus Christi

 Corpus Christi combines Catholic processions with regional festival culture.
-Figures, music, food, and crowds fill the city center.
+Figures, music, food, and crowds characterize the city center.

 Qoyllur Rit’i